WarwickShipway/Financial-Trading-Strategies/README.md

 Try Kelly Criterion, or other methods?

 Other Thoughts:
 Create a web API (python/java/other?).
 Plotting/presentation then becomes important.
+Use Django.
 Reading online news for estimations? deep webscraping.